-Edward W. “Ted” Tayler, the Lionel Trilling Professor Emeritus and special lecturer in English and comparative literature, whose transformative lectures on Shakespeare and Milton inspired thousands of students and earned him the University’s highest honors, died on April 23, 2018.
+Edward W. “Ted” Tayler, the Lionel Trilling Professor Emeritus in the Humanities and special lecturer in English and comparative literature, whose transformative lectures on Shakespeare and Milton inspired thousands of students and earned him the University’s highest honors, died on April 23, 2018.
 He was 87.

 Tayler was born in Berlin in 1931 to William R. Tayler, an engineer, and Violetta Klavin-Zeiden, a Latvian emigrée, and raised in Westfield, N.J.
 He earned a B.A. from Amherst in 1954 and a Ph.D. in English from Stanford in 1960, joining Columbia’s faculty weeks later.
 He also taught at Stanford, Princeton and the Bread Loaf School of English at Middlebury College.